 If you recall from the tittle of this post, I said “Create Amazing Products & Team With SCRUM” , but up to this point I haven’t talked about the Team part of SCRUM, only the product.
 I got carried away.
 SCRUM doesn’t only enable a business create and deliver amazing quick and continuous value to their customer but also creates an atmosphere in the company where team members are cross functional ( Everyone does everything.
 Although they may be more skilled in one field but they work together to achieve the project goal ) and self motivating ( they know their roles and do them without being “policed” ).

-There are roles in SCRUM that every SCRUM product development process should entail and on the next page, I will talk about them and give you the guns needed to understand and start using SCRUM in your business to provide value, create products your customers really want to use and create an amazing team environment.
+There are roles in SCRUM that every SCRUM product development process should entail and on the next paragraphs, I will talk about them and give you the guns needed to understand and start using SCRUM in your business to provide value, create products your customers really want to use and create an amazing team environment.